bitnet-io/bitnet-core/README.md

 * what happens after the 10,000 coin blocks run out since the supply is moving fast possibly under a year from launch?
 ```
-the maximum total supply of Bitnet is 2 billion coins with 10,000 coins per block as a PoW scrypt based coin
+  The maximum total supply of Bitnet is 2 billion coins with 10,000 coins per block as a PoW scrypt based coin
-The number of Bitnet coins issued will likely never reach 2 billion completely due to the use of rounding operators in the Bitnet codebase.
+The number of Bitnet coins issued will likely never reach 2 billion completely due to the use of rounding
+operators in the Bitnet codebase.
   When the Bitcoin supply reaches its upper limit, no additional bitcoins will be generated.
+Bitcoin miners
-Bitcoin miners will likely earn income only from transaction fees.
-We believe the transaction fee rewards for miners after the 10,000 coins per block reward runs out will be around 10-100 BIT per block instead of 10,000 BIT per block thus making a scarcity of BIT coins to be passed around but will keep the interest of our users to buy sell and trade coins for their own uses.
-(We might reach values of anywhere from 0.10 cents to $1.00 estimated per 1 BIT share from the Bitnet wallet where a 100 BIT shares in a users wallet would be estimated to be around $20-$80 USD)
+will likely earn income only from transaction fees.
+We believe the transaction fee rewards for miners after the
+10,000 coins per block reward runs out there will be around 10-100 BIT per block rewards instead of 10,000 BIT
+per block thus making a scarcity of BIT coins to be passed around but will keep the interest of our users to buy sell
+and trade coins for their own uses.
+(We might reach values of anywhere from 0.10 cents to $1.00 estimated per 1 BIT
+share from the Bitnet wallet where a 100 BIT shares in a users wallet would be estimated to be around $20-$80 USD)
 ```